 Under Review

-Dym, A. (in process – R&R).
+Dym, A. (R&R).
 “Learning to Vote: Education and Political Participation in the United States.”
-Political Studies Review.

 Dym.
-A., Conard, J., Schiera, A. J. (in process).
-“Hidden Politics: Implicit Disclosure Challenges Typical Conceptions of Open Classroom Climate.”
+A., Conard, J., Schiera, A. J. (In process).
+“Hidden Politics: Reconceptualizing Strategic Political Disclosure as Democratic Care in Civic Education.”

 Policy and Public Work